mozart-martins/pokedex/README.md

 # pokedex
 I am doing this to learn and practice React.js.
-After that, I gonna show this to my kid ;)
+After that, I gonna show it to my kid ;)